-Budapest is a beautiful and inspiring city fast regaining its status as a creative hub in the heart of Europe.
+Budapest is a beautiful and inspiring city that is fast regaining its status as a creative hub in the heart of Europe.
 With incredible architecture and a rich cultural heritage, Hungary’s capital deserves its reputation as the 'Paris of Central Europe'.
-The picturesque setting on both sides of the Danube, the nine connecting bridges and the villas and public buildings all make Budapest easily one of the most beautiful cities in Europe.
+The picturesque setting on both sides of the Danube, the nine connecting bridges and the villas and historic public buildings all make Budapest easily one of the most picturesque cities in Europe.

 Shopping in Budapest

 For the shopaholic who wants a bit of everything, the malls in Budapest have a lot to offer.
 Some of the most popular include the WestEnd City Center, Corvin Plaza and the Mammut Shopping and Entertainment Centre, where a combination of familiar international brands and local shops can be found.